Registration and Tuition:

-The Institute for the Radical Imagination is pleased to announce the creation of the Marxist Summer School, to be held yearly.
-For 2020, the Summer School will take place from June 28th through July 11th on the Greek island of Kasos.
+The Institute for the Radical Imagination is pleased to announce the creation of the Marxist Summer School.
+For 2022, the Summer School will take place from June 30th through July 13th on the Greek island of Kasos.
 The Marxist Summer School is designed to enable those who are new to historical materialism as well as more advanced participants to address fundamental questions, concepts, and texts in an intensive way and in an inclusive, non-sectarian, and congenial setting.
 There will be two daily seminar sessions (held in the Kasos municipal library) where participants will collaborate on close readings of texts and address some of the core political problems of our times: from ecological devastation, the transformation of desire and subjectivity, and the politics of economic austerity to the new forms of technocratic capitalism and the ever-increasing tendency toward authoritarian rule.

 Kasos is a very small island with about 800 residents.
 It has very little tourism and is an ideal location for engaging in collaborative study and radical thinking.
 There are a few beaches in walking distance from where you will be staying as well as various small cafes, bars, and tavernas.
 There are daily flights to Kasos from Rhodes and Karpathos as well as multiple ferry boats from Piraeus each week (connecting through the islands of Crete, Rhodes, and Karpathos), ferry boat tickets from Piraeus start at about 45 euros.